xwp/stream/readme.txt

  * WP-CLI command for querying records

+= Known Issues

+ * We have temporarily disabled the data removal feature through plugin uninstallation, starting with version 3.9.3.
+We identified a few edge cases that did not behave as expected and we decided that a temporary removal is preferable at this time for such an impactful and irreversible operation.
+Our team is actively working on refining this feature to ensure it performs optimally and securely.
+We plan to reintroduce it in a future update with enhanced safeguards.

 = Contribute =

 There are several ways you can get involved to help make Stream better: